Collect Input

 Speech

 "Detect Silence" - You can also control how long the system will wait after the user stops speaking to decide whether the input was complete.
 The default value is one second.
-The range of possible values is between 0.4 to five seconds.
+The range of possible values is between 0.4 and five seconds.

 "Context Keywords" - To improve recognition quality if certain words are expected from the user.
-The agent will look out for these words in the caller's input and e.g. help classify them into the proper intent.
+The agent will look out for these words in the caller's input, and e.g., help classify them into the proper intent.

 "Should Record" - Choose the "Should Record" option to record and generate a short audio file of the value collected in a parameter.
-Once the recorded parameter has been filled by a caller, the system will generate a unique URL including the voice recorded value for later use.
+Once the recorded parameter has been filled by a caller, the system will generate a unique URL including the voice-recorded value for later use.

 DTMF